|List of Content|

 Work, power, and energy are among the most important concepts of mechanics.
-A moving car, walking up stairs, lifting heavy objects, an airplane flying, etc are among the most common examples that give us insight into the concept of work, power, and energy.
+A moving car, walking up stairs, lifting heavy objects, an aeroplane flying, etc are among the most common examples that give us insight into the concept of work, power, and energy.
 There are few common notions of work, power, and energy that can be precisely defined in physics.
 These notions and measurements can be utilized to define and predict the motion and behavior of bodies.

 What is Work?